Every regulated firm runs on evidence. Most engineering teams produce none.

 Deterministic over probabilistic.

-Probabilistic systems — LLM-powered postmortem suggestions, statistical correlation engines — are built on guesses that might be right most of the time.
-Regulated industries need answers that are right every time, or explicit acknowledgment when the system couldn't produce a definitive answer.
-Déjà issues high-confidence attribution receipts when the mechanism supports it, and exception receipts when it doesn't.
-No hallucinations.
-No "best guesses" that become audit liabilities.
+Probabilistic systems — LLM-powered suggestions, statistical correlation engines — are built on guesses that might be right most of the time.
+Regulated industries need answers that are right every time, or an explicit acknowledgment the system couldn't produce a definitive answer.
+No “best guesses” that become audit liabilities.

 Principle 02